failgood/failgood/README.md

 * A junit-platform engine

-I like the main-method-method, but I must admit that the junit platform engine is pretty useful to run all tests, or a subset of the tests inside idea.
+I like the main-method-method, but I must admit that the junit platform engine is pretty useful to run all tests, or a subset of the tests inside Intellij IDEA.

 ### the junit-platform-engine